iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 instead of for the `Apply` constructor.

 Let's start by writing a cheatsheet of derivatives.
-This is the kind of thing you're probably not allowed to carry to Calculus exam but our program has it in its head nevertheless (if this makes any sense).
+This is the kind of thing you're probably not allowed to carry to a Calculus exam, but let's say that our program has it stored in its head (provided this makes any sense).
 Our cheatsheet will get a `Func` and turn it into the expression of its derivative.